-- Hover over the site again and click the “Open admin here” or “Open admin in new window” to make sure ManageWP can auto-login for you at the new URL.
+- Click on the site again and click the “Site Admin” (or the icon next to it to open it in a new window) to make sure ManageWP can auto-login for you at the new URL.

 - If you were able to login via ManageWP Dashboard, you’re all done.

 How the Better WP Security Plugin Changes the Login URL